 After my last show, I felt a burnout coming on and needed to switch things up and while I was reorganizing the studio, I discovered large bags of cement, sand, plaster and other building materials.
-I took this as small but important sign that I was on the right path when the desire had been there to focus on three-dimensional work.
+I took this as small but important sign that I was on the right path to focus on three-dimensional work.

 What began as a simple exploration of combining different materials to produce something refreshingly minimal, suddenly inspired a whole new way of making work that I am thrilled to develop further.